• Overview

 4. Heatmap analysis for highlight group specific alternative splicing

-The spatial dissimilarity test method prioritizes alternatively spliced exons and junctions across all cells but does not identify which specific cell groups exhibit these splicing events.
-To address this, let’s manually extract the scaled expression data for the selected alternatively spliced exons and their corresponding genes, then perform a co-clustering analysis.
-A comprehensive heatmap will be generated using the ComplexHeatmap package, providing a visual representation of the exon and gene distribution across cell groups.
+The spatial dissimilarity test identifies alternatively spliced exons and junctions across all cells, but does not pinpoint which cell groups drive the signal.
+To address this, we extract scaled expression for the selected exons and their host genes, then perform co-clustering.
+The heatmap below uses ComplexHeatmap to visualize the distribution across cell groups.

 DefaultAssay(obj) <- "RNA"